0-artnoc/_0_Partition_manager/README.md

 ## Backup.sh

 - Script for backing up pure partitions through dd
-- You can save dumps everywhere, just edit the script
+- You can save dumps everywhere
 - You can also edit img files on PC and then reflash

 ## Restore.sh